-It is recommended that you take these placement exams as soon as you are able so you can work with your academic advisor to determine the best path to meet your requirements.
+It is recommended that you take these placement assessments as soon as you are able so you can work with your academic advisor to determine the best path to meet your requirements.

-Information about each exam and summaries of what to expect is provided below.
+Information about each assessment and summaries of what to expect is provided below.

 About the Math Placement Assessment

 Mathematics provides the foundation for many of the science, business, and professional courses you will take during your college years.
 With only a few exceptions, WSU undergraduate students are required to take the WSU Math Placement Assessment (MPA) to determine readiness for various courses.